John C. Waugh: Journalism career

-Waugh was employed 1956–1973 as a staff correspondent and bureau chief on The Christian Science Monitor.
+Waugh was employed from 1956 to 1973 as a staff correspondent and bureau chief on The Christian Science Monitor.
 Honors included the American Bar Association’s 1972 Silver Gavel Award for the best national reporting for a series on American prisons.

-He was a media specialist on the staff of Vice President Nelson Rockefeller 1973–1976 and press secretary to Democratic Senator Jeff Bingaman of New Mexico 1983–1988.
+He was a media specialist on the staff of Vice President Nelson Rockefeller from 1973 to 1976 and press secretary to Democratic Senator Jeff Bingaman of New Mexico from 1983 to 1988.

-His contributions to periodicals include articles in Civil War History, American Heritage, Civil War Times Illustrated, Columbiad, The Washington Post Book World, The New York Times, The New Republic, The Nation, The Los Angeles Times Magazine, The Boston Globe, The Boston Herald American, and Country Magazine.
+His contributions to periodicals include articles in Civil War History, American Heritage, Civil War Times Illustrated, Columbiad, The Washington Post Book World, The New York Times., The New Republic, The Nation, The Los Angeles Times Magazine, The Boston Globe, and The Boston Herald American.

-He has been a consultant to organizations including the National Archives and Records Administration, U.S. Department of Energy, U.S. Environmental Protection Agency, Atlantic Richfield Company, President’s Council on Environmental Quality, Public Broadcasting Service (PBS), and West Virginia Public Radio.
-He has been a tour guide for HistoryAmerica TOURS and Custom Travel Concepts.
+He has been a consultant to organizations including the National Archives and Records Administration, the U.S. Department of Energy, the U.S. Environmental Protection Agency, the Atlantic Richfield Company, the President’s Council on Environmental Quality, the Public Broadcasting Service (PBS), and West Virginia Public Radio.
+He has been a tour guide for HistoryAmerica Tours and Custom Travel Concepts.